flick0/sttt/README.md

+> still kindof wip (hasnt even got a proper cli yet, all options need to be set in the source)

 # A Solution to your Terminal Transition Tribulation

 ever wanted to add cool transitions to your terminals? no? well let me present to you the solution to a [tribulation](https://letmegooglethat.com/?q=tribulation) you didnt even know you were in